As long as philosophy is concerned, ontologies are meant to distinguish between realms of knowledge and their description through languages.

 Change in the state of objects and phenomena: External events are changes triggered from outside the organization or system under consideration.

-These axioms serve as roots and firebreaks in acyclic semantic networks of EA definitions.
-These definitions are not meant to be “true,” comprehensive, or exclusive; but rather, effective (to make a difference), as simple as possible (Occam’s razor), and open to refutation.
+Axioms serve as roots and firebreaks in acyclic semantic networks of definitions.
+Axiomatic definitions are not meant to be “true,” comprehensive, or exclusive; but rather, effective (to make a difference), as simple as possible (Occam’s razor), and open to refutation.

 Combined with OWL 2 hierarchies, these semantic networks constitute the kernel of the thesaurus, which can then be fleshed out to build EA Knowledge graphs.